Rian1010/Language-Learners-App/README.md

     return render_template('login.html')
 ```

 I used the help of the tutors to understand flask login functionalities better and with their help I wrote this code above.
-However, since it did not work, I tried a make sense of it again with the some help on Slack and got this code below:
+However, since it did not work, I tried to make sense of it again and got this code below:

 ```python
 @app.route('/signin', methods=["GET", "POST"])